Keksuccino/docs_fancymenu/preload-layouts.md

 Pre-loading resources can help to remove possible image flickering or audio files not starting fast enough.

-It is also recommended to pre-load animations (FMA files) to make it play smoothly and not lag or show a black screen when first loaded.
+It is also recommended to pre-load animations (AFMA/FMA files) to make them play smoothly and not lag or show a black screen when first loaded.

 # Add Resources to the Pre-Loader